Serrano3/portfolio/README.md

 - **torus.cpp**
   -     This file includes everything necessary to initialize OpenGL and calls necessary functions from the assembly file
 - **a10procs.asm**
-  -     Read's the user's input from the command line to ensure all values are valid then calcuates the requested variables by the .cpp file
+  -     Read's the user's input from the command line to ensure all values are valid then calculate the requested variables by the .cpp file
 - **makefile**
-  -     This makefile performs the neccesary steps to properly compile the .asm file to be able to run the program
+  -     This makefile performs the necessary steps to properly compile the .asm file to be able to run the program

 #### **Technical Details**

-- Linix enviroment with appropriate hardware or emulator designed to handle Assembly (x86_64)
+- Linux environment with appropriate hardware or emulator designed to manage Assembly (x86_64)
 - Functions: Pass-by-Value and Pass-by-Reference with Return types
-- Understanding of Registers and handling differnt data types
+- Understanding of Registers and managing different data types
 - Understanding of CLA and converting string to integer
 - Understand Standard Calling Conventions
-- The installation of openGL
+- The installation of OpenGL

 #### **Command Line Arguments from Terminal**

 ![](assets/img/TorusPCLA.PNG)

-The arguments listed above can be briefly explained below
+The arguments listed above can be briefly explained below.

 - **./torus**
   -     Operation to execute the compiled code torus
 - **-r1**
   -     Label for the radius of the major circle
 - **40**
-  -     Initalizes the radius of the major circle to this value
+  -     Initialize the radius of the major circle to this value
 - **-r2**
   -     Label for the radius of the minor circle
 - **7**
-  -     Initalizes the radius of the minor circle to this value
+  -     Initialize the radius of the minor circle to this value
 - **-h**
   -     Label for the window height of the torus
 - **800**
-  -     Initalizes the window height of the torus to this value
+  -     Initialize the window height of the torus to this value
 - **-w**
   -     Label for the window width of the torus
 - **800**
-  -     Initalizes the window width of the torus to this value
+  -     Initialize the window width of the torus to this value
 - **-cl**
   -     Label for the color of the torus of the torus
 - **21664283**
-  -     Initalizes the color of the torus to this value
+  -     Initialize the color of the torus to this value

 #### **Result**

-The Command Line Arguments illustrates the following struture
+The Command Line Arguments illustrates the following structure.

 ![](assets/img/TorusP.PNG)